 Shampoo itself is still a relatively new concept, and its usage has increased dramatically.
 An article printed in 1908 suggested it was okay to wash your hair every two weeks, but suggests that four to six weeks is a better interval.
-I remember in my early twenties ( before children when I had a lot more time!), I would not leave the house without washing, drying and straightening my hair – I washed my hair almost every day.
+I remember in my early twenties ( before children when I had a lot more time!), I would not leave the house without washing, drying, and straightening my hair – I washed my hair almost every day.

 Four children and a pixie cut later, my hair is lucky to get a 60-second shower, and I usually wash it 2 to 3 times a week.
-With the increase of the frequency of shampooing, the amount of plastic we use for shampoo has dramatically increased.
+With the increase in the frequency of shampooing, the amount of plastic we use for shampoo has dramatically increased.

 A Zero Waste Bathroom

 As part of switching to a more eco-friendly lifestyle, we wanted to try switching to solid shampoo.
-The great thing about shampoo bars is they are plastic free, and often packaged in more environmentally friendly packaging than their liquid counterparts.
+The great thing about shampoo bars is they are plastic-free, and often packaged in more environmentally friendly packaging than their liquid counterparts.
 They naturally contain fewer chemicals because they don’t need preservatives or emulsifiers.
 Some shampoo bars claim to last up to four times longer than liquid shampoo, and I really hope that’s correct to offset the cost; they are more expensive!

 There are many recipes for homemade solid shampoo bars online, and I would love to make some when I have more time on my hands.
 I love the look of these recipes from Going Zero Waste and Wellness Mama

 I don’t know about you but I always find bathroom recycling seemed to find its way into the bathroom waste bin much easier than in any other area of our home.
 Having a plastic-free bathroom will definitely help.